pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/01a-what-regulatory-failure-does-not-explain.md

 It does not propose a new taxonomy.
 It does not replace diagnostic systems.
 It does not moralize outcomes or promise closure.
 It offers a structural framework for understanding how systems reorganize after collapse, why they diverge predictably, and how stabilized configurations become conditionally legible over time.

-What follows is an attempt to close the remaining gap—not by expanding explanation outward, but by tightening it inward.
+What follows is an attempt to close the remaining gap; not by expanding explanation outward, but by tightening it inward.